cybernetlab/anyloader/README.md

 # AnyLoader

-AnyLoader is a small JavaScript library for loading object from anythere.
+AnyLoader is a small JavaScript library for loading object and arrays from anythere.
 Sources supported for loading:

 * URL, pointed to HTML or JSON file
 * string containing HTML or JSON